hawkinsw/medava/README.md

 }
 ```

 Uhoh!
 What do we see?
 Java is telling us that we cannot instantiate a variable whose type is `List`.
 Why not?
 That's because `List` in Java is an _[abstract class](https://docs.oracle.com/javase/specs/jls/se18/html/jls-8.html#jls-8.1.1.1)_.
 An abstract class is a class in Java that specifies a set of supported methods but does not offer even a baseline implementation for (at least one of) those methods.
 You can only instantiate _subclasses_ of abstract classes that implement the abstract class' methods.
-Java offers several different subclasses of `List` that we can choose from.
-To reiterate, no matter what subclass we choose, it will support the same operations as the `List` and will meet Java's technical requirements to be a [_subtype_](https://docs.oracle.com/javase/specs/jls/se8/html/jls-4.html#jls-4.10)[^2] of a `List`.
-We will, rather arbitrarily, choose the `ArrayList`.
+Java offers several different subclasses of `List` that we can choose from but Java does not offer the programmer a simple list.

+Here is a glimpse into one of the many reasons why OOP is really appealing as a means to structure programs: No matter what subclass of a `List` we choose, it will support the same operations as the `List` and will meet Java's technical requirements to be a [_subtype_](https://docs.oracle.com/javase/specs/jls/se8/html/jls-4.html#jls-4.10)[^2] of a `List`.
+We will, rather arbitrarily, choose the `ArrayList`[^abstract].
 Replace the code in the instance initializer with

-[^2]: Does Java's definition of a subtype match with the definition from Barbara Liskov that we learned in class?
+[^2]: Does Java's definition of a [subtype](https://en.wikipedia.org/wiki/Behavioral_subtyping) match with the definition from Barbara Liskov that we learned in class?

+[^abstract]: Why does Java (and other OOP languages) give us this type of power?
+As you know, depending on the use case, there are different techniques for implementing a list that work better or worse: If you are using a list which will have lots of items added and removed (but those items will be very infrequently accessed), then it might make sense to use a `List` whose implementation is based on the linked list.
+The opposite use case?
+Then it might make sense to choose an implementation of `List` based on the array.
+In other words, Java makes the `List` abstract because there is no one implementation of a `List` that works well in _every_ case.

 ```Java
 {